-9.2 Emergency provisions of other Acts
+9.3 Emergency provisions of other Acts

-9.2.1 Nothing in this industry code prevents the transmission entity from exercising any power, or obligation to comply with any direction, order or requirement under the Emergency Powers Act 1941, Essential Services Act 1981, State

-Disaster Act 1980 or the State Emergency Services Act 1987 or other relevant legislation.
+- 9.3.1 Nothing in this industry code prevents the transmission entity from: - (a) exercising any power under, or - (b) complying with any obligation to comply with any direction, order or requirement under, the Emergency Management Act 2004, Essential Services Act 1981 or the Fire and Emergency Services Act 2005 or other relevant legislation.

-9.3 Health and safety
+9.4 Health and safety

-- 9.3.1 Notwithstanding any other clause of this industry code, a transmission entity may disconnect, interrupt or limit the provision of transmission services to a connection point for reasons of health or safety, provided it follows the procedures in clause 9.3.2. - 9.3.2 Except in the case of an emergency, or where relevant regulations require it, a transmission entity must not disconnect a connection point for a health or safety reason unless the transmission entity has: - (a) given the affected transmission customer, distributor or generator written notice of the reason; and - (b) where the threat to health or safety is due to: - a transmission entity's transmission system, given each affected transmission customer, distributor or generator 5 business days' prior notice; - (ii) a transmission customer, distributor or generator, allowed the relevant person 5 business days to remove the threat to health or safety (the 5 business days shall be counted from the date of receipt of the notice).
+- 9.4.1 A transmission entity may disconnect, interrupt or limit the provision of transmission services to a connection point for reasons of health or safety, provided it follows the procedures in clause 9.4.2. - 9.4.2 Except in the case of an emergency, an interruption arising under clause 9.2 or where relevant regulations require it, a transmission entity must not disconnect, interrupt or limit the provision of transmission services to a connection point for a health or safety reason unless the transmission entity has: - (a) given the affected transmission customer, distributor or generator written notice of the reason; and - (b) where the threat to health or safety is due to: - i. a transmission entity's transmission system, given each affected transmission customer, distributor or generator 5 business days' prior notice; or - ii. a transmission customer, distributor or generator, allowed the relevant person 5 business days to remove the threat to health or safety (the 5 business days shall be counted from the date of receipt of the notice).